Valranf/Project---DUVAL-FELIS-CHERMAIN/chatbot_dcf/README.md

 ###3- How to launch

         The programm is launched using Leiningen.
-        Use the command <lein run> once the prompter is in the project file.
+        Use the command <lein run> once the shell is in "/chatbot_dcf" file.

 ###4- Sources